sambanova/ai-starter-kit/function_calling/README.md

 # Before you begin

-To use this in your application you need an instruction model, we recommend to use the Meta Llama3 70B or Llama3 8B, either from Sambaverse or from SambaStudio CoE.
+To use this in your application you need an instruction model, we recommend to use the Meta Llama3 70B or Llama3 8B, from SambaStudio CoE.

 ## Clone this repository